Moocar/logback-gelf/README.md

 [gelf spec](https://www.graylog.org/resources/gelf-2/).
 A maximum of 128 chunks can be sent per log.
 If the encoded log is bigger than that, the log will be dropped.
-Assuming the default 512 max packet size, this allows for 65536 bytes (64kb) total per log message.
+Assuming the default 512 max packet size, this allows for 65536 bytes (64kb) total per log message (unzipped).

 * **remoteHost**: The remote graylog server host to send log messages to (DNS or IP).
 Default: `"localhost"`